 Recovery after the surgery takes 6 to 12 weeks, or more.
-However, most people can get back to their normal activities in about 6 weeks.
+Most people, however, can get back to their normal activities in about 6 weeks.

-Unfortunately, bypass surgery does not alter the natural history of atherosclerosis which, in many instances, is progressive.
+Unfortunately, bypass surgery is NOT a cure: it does NOT alter the natural history of atherosclerosis which in many instances is progressive.

 If a vein bypass has remained open in its first 4-12 months, it will likely remain open for the next 5-7 years.
 After that, this vein bypass may start to deteriorate.

 A decade later, as many as 50-60 percent of vein bypasses will have closed, while half the vein grafts will evidence severe atherosclerotic narrowing.

 For this reason, doctors tend to treat bypass patients with higher doses of cholesterol-lowering drugs, such as lovastatin and cholestyramine, in order to slower the progression of atherosclerosis in their bypass grafts.
 They advise these patients to lower their total cholesterol levels to...
 100mg/dL or even below!
 (The New England Journal of Medicine, January 16, 1997).

 Unfortunately, the view that 'the lower the cholesterol, the better' is not always true!
 At level under 150, you can be at a risk of... too low cholesterol.
 This condition may cause suboptimal function of such steroid hormones as pregnenolone, DHEA, testosterone, progesterone and estrogen - and result in ... depression and other health problems.